InovaFiscaliza/RF.Fusion/README.md

 </details>

 <!-- ABOUT THE PROJECT -->
-# About RF.Fuse
+# About RF.Fusion

-RF.Fuse is an integration framework to manage hardware and data across an Spectrum Monitoring Network.
+RF.Fusion is an integration framework to manage hardware and data across an Spectrum Monitoring Network.

 Although conceived with such network in mind, most of the modules could be easily adapted to suit other needs associated with data collection from any distributed automated sensor network, providing a base for projects such as those related to smart cities and environment monitoring.